kyma-project/telemetry-manager/docs/user/04-metrics.md

     app: sample
   type: ClusterIP
 ```

 > [!NOTE]
-> When running the pod targetted by a Service with Istio, please ensure that Istio can derive the used [appProtocol](https://kubernetes.io/docs/concepts/services-networking/service/#application-protocol) from the Service port definition.
-This can be achieved by prefixing the port name with the protocol like in `http-metrics`, or by explicitly defining the `appProtocol` attribute.
-If Istio cannot derive the protocol, the communication for scraping the metric endpoint cannot be established.

-> [!NOTE]
 > The Metric agent can scrape endpoints even if the workload is a part of the Istio service mesh and accepts mTLS communication.
 However, there's a constraint: For scraping through HTTPS, Istio must configure the workload using 'STRICT' mTLS mode.
 Without 'STRICT' mTLS mode, you can set up scraping through HTTP by applying the annotation `prometheus.io/scheme=http`.
 For related troubleshooting, see [Log entry: Failed to scrape Prometheus endpoint](#log-entry-failed-to-scrape-prometheus-endpoint).